Edith Cowan University: Current

 The Joondalup Campus is the University's headquarters.
-Facilities on the campus include a new Health and Wellness Building, a multimillion-dollar sport and fitness centre, a new award-winning library and student hub, an outdoor cinema screening Telethon Community Cinemas at the Joondalup Pines during the summer months and on-campus accommodation.
+Facilities on the campus includes a Health and Wellness Building, a multimillion-dollar sport and fitness centre, an award-winning library and student hub, an outdoor cinema screening Telethon Community Cinemas at the Joondalup Pines during the summer months and on-campus accommodation.
 The campus also forms part of the Joondalup Learning Precinct, which includes the West Coast College of TAFE to the north and the Western Australian Police Academy to the northeast.
 It is serviced by the Joondalup CAT and is close to the Mitchell Freeway.